Presented by Paystrubmakr.com By John Wolf

-This seems like a silly question, but after working hard for the first few weeks of your new job we all look forward to seeing our paycheck, but we do not always review it as we should.
-Getting a pay stub can turn into a routine which employees start to ignore after a period.
-If payroll is done through direct deposit, some employees don’t even bother to open the envelopes in which their evidence of payment pay stubs are sent, and some don’t even check them online.
-This is a mistake!
+That seems like a silly question, but after working hard for the first few weeks of your new job, we all look forward to seeing our paycheck, but we do not always review it as we should.
+Getting a pay stub can become a routine that employees start to ignore after a period.
+If payroll is a direct deposit, some employees don’t even bother to open the envelopes in which they have their evidence of payment pay stubs, and some don’t even check them online.
+That is a mistake!

 Every employee must read their pay stubs every time they get paid.
 Here are some of the reasons:

 Ensuring all the information is correct on each pay stub is one of the main reasons employees should check them.
-Make sure it has your name, social security number, paid time off balance, pay rates, and other information and it is all accurate.
-Review this info right away as it can save you a hassle later and worse, it might be too late to get it fixed.
+Ensure it has your name, social security number, paid time off balance, pay rates, and other information and it is all accurate.
+Review this info immediately, as it can save you a hassle later; worse, it might be too late to fix it.

 Reading your paystub.

-The social security number is incorrect, the taxes your employer has filed with the state and the federal government’s will also be wrong or at least won’t be attached to your account.
-If the withholdings are applied to someone else’s account, then you won’t get the benefit for social security or Medicare, which means your eventual benefits under these programs could be decreased.
-Who wants to pay into Medicare for many years only to find out you don’t qualify to receive if yourself!
+The social security number needs to be corrected; the taxes your employer has filed with the state and the federal government will also be wrong or not attached to your account.
+Suppose the withholdings are applied to someone else’s account.
+In that case, you won’t get the social security or Medicare benefit, which means your eventual benefits under these programs could be decreased.
+Who wants to pay into Medicare for many years only to find out you don’t qualify for it yourself?

 Do the required math to ensure that every calculation has been done accurately.
-If any number is incorrect, you could get an unpleasant surprise at tax time.
-One issue that could occur with a tax error is that it could be a nightmare to get back taxes once they have been applied to someone else’ account.
-Just the first of many steps will be to file for an amended refund – quite an unpleasant step all by itself.
+If any number needs to be corrected, you could get an unpleasant surprise at tax time.
+One issue with a tax error is that it could be a nightmare to get back taxes once they have been applied to someone else’s account.
+The first of many steps will be to file for an amended refund – quite an unpleasant action.

 Employees should always check pay stubs to check on their benefits deductions – including health, dental, 401(k), and others to make sure they have been calculated correctly.
 If these benefits are not mentioned in the pay stub, it means that you aren’t properly enrolled in company benefits plans.